Mentoring Program Mission

 Be open and willing to accept guidance and constructive insights from your mentor.
 To be successful, this relationship relies upon honesty and forthrightness.
 Trust that your mentor has your best interests in mind.

 2020 Mentee Applications Accepted from 10/1/19 Until 12/15/19!

 Responsibilities of the mentor

 How can I be a good mentor?

-A mentor is defined as a professional who can share personal insights and provide guidance and support to help establish and reach the mentee’s professional goals.
+A mentor is defined as a professional who can share personal insights and provide guidance and support to help the mentee establish and reach their professional goals.
 With this definition in mind, the mentor can often serve as teacher, sponsor, coach, supporter, counselor, and role model.